Billy Bishop: Aerial combat

 Bishop's no-holds-barred style of flying always had him "at the front of the pack," leading his pilots into battle over hostile territory.
 Bishop soon realized that this could eventually see him shot down; after one patrol, a mechanic counted 210 bullet holes in his aircraft.
-His new method of using the surprise attack proved successful; he claimed 12 aircraft in April alone, winning the Military Cross for his participation in the Battle of Vimy Ridge.
+His new method of using the surprise attack proved successful; he claimed 12 aircraft in April alone, and was awarded the Military Cross for his participation in the Battle of Vimy Ridge.
 The successes of Bishop and his blue-nosed aircraft were noticed by the Germans, and they began referring to him as "Hell's Handmaiden".
 Ernst Udet called him "the greatest English scouting ace" and one Jasta had a bounty on his head.

 On 30 April, Bishop survived an encounter with Jasta 11 and Manfred von Richthofen, the Red Baron.
 In May, Bishop received the Distinguished Service Order for shooting down two aircraft while being attacked by four others.

 On 2 June 1917, Bishop flew a solo mission behind enemy lines to attack a German-held aerodrome, where he claimed that he shot down three aircraft that were taking off to attack him and destroyed several more on the ground.
 For this feat, he was awarded the Victoria Cross (VC), although it has been suggested that he may have embellished his success, most notably by historian, Brereton Greenhous, in his 2002 book The Making of Billy Bishop.
 His VC (awarded 30 August 1917) was one of two awarded in violation of the warrant requiring witnesses (the other being the Unknown Soldier), and since the German records have been lost and the archived papers relating to the VC were lost as well, there is no way of confirming whether there were any witnesses.
 It seems to have been common practice at this time to allow Bishop to claim victories without requiring confirmation or verification from other witnesses.

 Bishop in the cockpit of his Nieuport 17, c.
 August 1917.
 During this period, Bishop became the highest scoring flying ace in the Royal Flying Corps.

 In July, 60 Squadron received new Royal Aircraft Factory S.E.5s, a faster and more powerful aircraft with better pilot visibility.
 In August 1917, Bishop passed the late Albert Ball in victories to become (temporarily) the highest scoring ace in the RFC and the third top ace of the war, behind only the Red Baron and René Fonck.

 At the end of August 1917, Bishop was appointed as the Chief Instructor at the School of Aerial Gunnery and given the temporary rank of major.